 In respect of the Second Qualifying Event the Company was due to issue 34,298,291 Ordinary Shares to the Former Unitholders.
-That number of Ordinary Shares would have caused the aggregate holding of the Former Unitholders to exceed 29.9% of the issued share capital of the Company and accordingly the Company and the Former Unitholders agreed that the Company would issue 31,725,919 Ordinary Shares (which were duly issued on 11 November 2021), bringing the aggregate holding of the Former Unitholders to 29.9% of the then issued share capital of the Company, with a further 2,572,372 Ordinary Shares to be issued at a future date when the additional shares to be issued would not result in the aggregate holding of the Former Unitholder exceeding 29.9% of the issued capital of the Company.
-It is accordingly anticipated that the balance of 2,572,372 Ordinary Shares will be issued at Admission.
+That number of Ordinary Shares would have caused the aggregate holding of the Former Unitholders to exceed 29.9% of the issued share capital of the Company and accordingly the Company and the Former Unitholders agreed that the Company would issue 31,725,919 Ordinary Shares (which were duly issued on 11 November 2021), bringing the aggregate holding of the Former Unitholders to 29.9% of the then issued share capital of the Company.
+A further 2,572,372 Ordinary Shares were issued following the publication of a prospectus by the Company in October 2022.